Archaversine/HaskellBinEvo/README.md

 bias the selection towards candidates with a higher fitness.

-To create the next generation, two parents are selected from the population, crossed, and then mutated which yeilds the child for the next generation.
+To create the next generation, two parents are selected from the population, crossed, and then mutated which yields the child for the next generation.

 ## Results